lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### IPv6 source and destination IID

-If the ES or LA IID are based on a LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
+If the ES or LA IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
 In that case the TV is not set, the MO is set to "ignore" and the CDF is set to "ESiid-DID" or "LAiid-DID".
 Note that the LPWAN technology is generally carrying a single device identifier corresponding